 Before you start adding subscribers, sending messages, or checking your broadcast stats with AWeber’s API you’ll need to obtain access tokens for an AWeber account in order to make requests.
-We currently use OAuth 1.0a to verify that an integration is who they claim to be and has proper permission to access an AWeber account.
+We currently use OAuth 2 to verify that an integration is who they claim to be and has proper permission to access an AWeber account.
+New integrations should use OAuth 2, please refer to the guide linked above if you need a walkthrough.

 You’ll need the following to get started: